Load shared library into MATLAB

 On Microsoft® Windows® systems, libname refers to the name of a shared library (.dll) file.
 On Linux® systems, it refers to the name of a shared object (.so) file.
 On Apple Macintosh systems, it refers to a dynamic shared library (.dylib).

-If you do not include a file extension with the libname argument, loadlibrary attempts to find the library with either the appropriate platform MEX-file extension or the appropriate platform library extension (usually .dll, .so, or .dylib).
+If you do not include a file extension with the libname argument, loadlibrary attempts to find the library with either the appropriate platform MEX-file extension or the appropriate platform library extension.
 For a list of MEX-file extensions, use mexext.

 Data Types: char